dataExplorer77/finalCapstone/README.md

 This repository is for a HyperionDev capstone project in which I use Python code to conduct NLP sentiment analysis of a dataset of Amazon product reviews to help establish if the sentiment of the product reviews is positive, negative or neutral.
-The program also has a feature that compares the similarities between two reviews.
+The program also has a feature that compares the similarities between the two reviews.